 These Florentine Biscuits are delightful treats perfect as desserts or as holiday homebaked gifts.
 The buttery and sweet dough topped with almonds, cherries, and a sweet buttery topping is finished with a coating of melted chocolate.

-But these are no ordinary cookies.
-These are basically sweet pastries topped with a Florentine topping made of almonds and cherries fused together with a delicious mixture of melted butter, honey, and sugar.
+These are no ordinary cookies.
+These are basically sweet pastries topped with a Florentine topping made of almonds and cherries fused together with a delicious mixture of melted butter and sugar.

 Florentine Biscuits are made of three elements: